shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.9.md

 If the app developer selects [[concept-keyspace-type| global keys]] while configuring the app via the {{config.extra.arcana.dashboard_name}}, the social auth settings for enabling the social login providers are **no longer** required.

-Apps can choose to enable global keys on Testnet as well as the Mainnet.
+Apps can choose to enable global keys on the Testnet as well as the Mainnet.

 ### New User Orientation